• Skip to main content

 Enroll Today at TIA

-Two graduates of TIA, Valerie and Nicolas (brother and sister), share how TIA helped them prepare for college and what it is like to attend Northern Arizona University in Flagstaff.
+Two graduates of TIA, Valaree and Nicolas (brother and sister), share how TIA helped them prepare for college and what it is like to attend Northern Arizona University in Flagstaff.

 Nicolas Cavazos Covarrubias